banisterious/obsidian-oneirometrics/docs/developer/known-issues-registry.md

 3. Remove the dual type system
 4. Ensure all functions return properly typed results

+### ISSUE-25-004 (Date Range Filter Usability)
+The current date range filter UI component has several usability issues:
+1. Input fields require exact date formats without clear indication of accepted formats
+2. Validation is strict with poor feedback when input is rejected
+3. Date selection is cumbersome without a date picker component
+4. Error states are not clearly indicated to the user

+Resolution approach:
+1. Implement a proper date picker component with clear UI for date selection
+2. Add inline validation with helpful error messages
+3. Support multiple input formats with automatic standardization
+4. Add clear visual indication of valid/invalid states
+5. Consider replacing with a more user-friendly interface like a calendar view

 ## Resolved Issues

 Issues can be resolved in multiple ways: